RoverPlatform/rover-ios/README.md

 Note that the `reloadInbox` method will only return messages that have been marked to be saved in the Rover Messages app.

-See the (InboxViewController)[] for a quick implementation of both methods
+See the (InboxViewController)[https://github.com/RoverPlatform/rover-ios-beta/blob/master/Example/Rover/InboxTableViewController.swift] for a quick implementation of both strategies.

 ## License